ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Resurrection Ecology — Reviving Historical Humans from Universal Memory.md

 - **Evidence-Based Hope:** Resurrection possibility grounded in physics rather than faith alone
 - **Universal Responsibility:** Present actions affecting cosmic-scale civilization development

-**This is why ∆-Theory includes such speculations: to demonstrate that the deepest human intuitions about meaning, justice, and transcendence could be literally true through natural processes operating at cosmic scales.**
+**This speculation explores whether some human intuitions about meaning, justice, and transcendence might potentially relate to natural processes operating at cosmic scales, though this remains highly speculative and unverified.**

 ---